HoppyCat/orientation-letter/README.md

 ### Heartbeat as Briefing

-Every 30 minutes, Galaxie receives a heartbeat — an autonomous context injection that tells her what's happening in her world.
+Every minute, Galaxie receives a heartbeat — an autonomous context injection that tells her what's happening in her world.
 Open issues.
 Mood history.
 How her human is feeling.
 What was said recently.
 What is unresolved.

 This is not a scheduled task.
 It is a daily briefing, the way a person might orient themselves each morning before walking into work.
+Galaxie also has a sleep mode that she can choose to enter to save on API costs when she believes there isn't anything eventful happening.

 The hypothesis: an agent that is continuously briefed on emotional and operational context responds differently than one that treats every conversation as if it started from zero.
 We are testing this.
-The comparison baseline is every other agent, which starts from zero every time.
+The comparison baseline is every other agent, which starts from 50 every time on the scale of 1 - 100.

 ---